 Shure PGX Series Wireless Microphone System – Includes: PGX4 Receiver, PGX1 Bodypack Transmitter and WL93 Lavalier Microphone (H6/524 – 542MHz)

-PR 30 Dynamic Super Cardioid Studio Microphone — I love the warm, intimate sound of this microphone for podcasts and videos.
+PR 30 Dynamic Super Cardioid Studio Microphone — I love the warm, intimate sound of this microphone for audio books, podcasts and videos.
 (Of course, using this mic for a video requires post-production synchronization of audio with video, but that’s a whole ‘nother topic.)
 You’ll need a sturdy stand for this mic.
 I also suggest a shock mount and pop filter.

 Step 3: Find PC recording software you like.
-Most is too complex, with emphasis on processing and altering the sound quality.
+Most are too complex, with emphasis on processing and altering the sound quality.
 Stay with something simple that will let you trim, splice, and save in the formats you want to use.

 I for years I used Nero Wave Edit ( included in the Nero 9 package).
 With a couple clicks it takes out the background hum of air conditioning and florescent lights.